Skip to content

 Event vs. polling

 Events are reactive — they fire when something happens.
-If you need to check a condition every frame, use a FlexibleProcess with an execution condition instead.
+If you need to check a condition continuously, use a process that evaluates conditions each frame instead.
 Events are best for discrete moments: a click, a collision, a threshold crossing.